megavip2012/FORTNITE-BUILDS/README.md

 ## Usage & Other information.

-Downloads for Archive files are capped at MEGA.
+Downloads for Archive files are capped at MEGA, they can be ZIP, RAR or FILE.

 # Downloads